 A Skilled Zoloft® Lawsuit Attorney Can Help You Hold the Manufacturer Responsible

 If you or a loved one has experienced harmful side effects after taking Zoloft®, you need legal representation to pursue the compensation you deserve.
-This widely prescribed antidepressant has caused serious birth defects in children born to mothers who took Zoloft® during pregnancy under the assumption that it was a safe drug.
+This widely prescribed antidepressant has caused catastrophic birth defects in children born to mothers who took Zoloft® during pregnancy under the assumption that it was a safe drug.
 To ensure you and your child receive the compensation you need to rebuild your lives and pay for necessary medical expenses, schedule a free consultation with Zoloft® lawsuit attorney Roger “Rocky” Walton in Arlington, TX.

 What is Zoloft®?